zhouxf53/tf_cplusplus_GPU/README.md

 -DCUDA_HOST_COMPILER="C:/Program Files (x86)/Microsoft Visual Studio 14.0/VC/bin/amd64/cl.exe" ^
 -DCUDA_SDK_ROOT_DIR="C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0"
 ```
-Notes: I tried to build TF 1.10.0 with -Dtensorflow_ENABLE_GRPC_SUPPORT=OFF, error of “grpcpp/grpcpp.h”: No such file or directory was given, could be a bug [issue](https://github.com/tensorflow/tensorflow/issues/19893) and [potential solution in Chinese](https://blog.csdn.net/whunamikey/article/details/82143334).
-But the option of GRPC ON works for me, so I did not proceed.
+Notes: I tried to build TF 1.10.0 with -Dtensorflow_ENABLE_GRPC_SUPPORT=OFF, error of “grpcpp/grpcpp.h”: No such file or directory was given, could be a bug ([issue](https://github.com/tensorflow/tensorflow/issues/19893) and [potential solution in Chinese](https://blog.csdn.net/whunamikey/article/details/82143334)).
+But the option of GRPC ON works for me, so I did not proceed to debug.

 ### 1.5 Build tensorflow
 The next step would be actually building tensorflow, it is recommended to disable parallelism to minimize the chance of running of heap spaces by setting m to 1.
 You should also consider to increase the virtual memory of your machine to over 15G.
 Continue executing the following code in *vs command prompt* (for both TF versions):